 - Include the right photos.
 You don’t need to be in a suit and tie.
 But photos of you in a bikini at a busy pool party might look like you are only interested in fun and can’t handle the responsibilities and duties.
 Happy photos with pets are always great to show that you like animals and they like you, too.
 If possible, upload a video of you.
 That helps a lot in gaining trust!

 - Add a police check.
-Although it is often not required, many homeowners might feel better, having that credibility.
+Although it is often not required, many homeowners might feel better about having that credibility.
 In many countries, you only need to go to your next police station and ask for it or you can even do it online.
 In the UK it costs about 10 GBP.
 So it’s not that much of an investment.

 - Another great piece of advice regarding your profile comes from fellow digital nomad Kristie, who is a frequent house sitter for TrustedHousecarers:

 “This isn’t like a resume where you just list your skills and attributes.
 If people are going to ask you in to their home to stay there without them and trust you with their pets then they need to trust and like you.
 Let them know about your personality, your interests, your background.
 Think of this site more like a dating site rather than a job search site, let potential sitters get to know you a bit.”